Best Online Mortgage Lenders

 What is an online mortgage?

-An online mortgage is the same as a traditional mortgage you apply for at a brick-and-mortar bank, but everything (or almost everything) is done digitally; you won’t need to set foot inside an office for most or all of the process.
-While most traditional lenders allow for at least part of the mortgage application process to be handled online, some lenders, such as Better Mortgage, operate exclusively online.
+An online mortgage is similar to a traditional mortgage that you’d apply for at a brick-and-mortar bank, except that everything (or almost everything) is done online.
+While most traditional lenders allow for at least part of the mortgage application process to be handled online, some mortgage lenders operate exclusively online.

 Pros and cons of online mortgage lenders